 In addition to potty training, there are a bunch of other milestones and skills your growing child is working on this month.

 Average weight for a 32-month old is around 29.4 pounds for girls and 30.5 pounds for boys.
-Average height is around 36.1 inches for girls and 36.5 inches for boys, according to the US Centers for Disease Control.
+Average height is around 36.1 inches for girls and 36.5 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

-• Potty training.
+- Potty training.
 If you haven't started potty training your 32-month-old, now might be the time.
 In a study, researchers found that the number one factor that affected potty training success was starting between 27 and 32 months (aka now).
-Obviously, every kid is different, but kids older than yours tend to be more resistant to the process.
+Obviously, every child is different, but kids older than yours tend to be more resistant to the process.

 - Bad manners.
-Sharing and being polite might still be tough for a kid this age, but keep using “please” and “thank you” in conversation, and talking up the concept of sharing.
-Be patient—she'll get it in time.
+Sharing and being polite might still be tough for a kid this age, but keep using “please” and “thank you” in conversation, and talking up the concept of taking turns.
+Be patient—they'll get it in time.

-• Shyness.
+- Shyness.
 Feeling intimidated or sensitive in social situations is normal in a 2-year-old.
 For some kids, it's simply part of their personality.
-Even if you're a social butterfly, show your shy child empathy, and help him get accustomed to unfamiliar environments.
-And you may want to avoid labeling him as "shy."
-It's something he may simply outgrow, and you don't want to make him start to believe it.
+Even if you're a social butterfly, show your shy child empathy, and help them get accustomed to unfamiliar environments.
+Avoid labeling your kid as "shy"—it's something they may simply outgrow, and you don't want to make them start to believe it.